 When the weather finally changed, people were so overjoyed that they spontaneously lit little lights on their window sills and balconies.

-The tradition continued in the following decades and became one of the local popular annual events.
+The tradition continued in the following decades and became one of the most popular local annual events.

 Nowadays, the celebration of the city’s lightning starts on December 8th and lasts for four evenings, showcasing the living heritage of Lyon.